Coronavirus digest: Australian MP steps down over conspiracy theory peddling | DW | 23.02.2021

 Egypt has received a 300,000-dose shipment of the Sinopharm vaccine, donated by China.
 It was the third vaccine shipment received by Egypt, which has reported more than 178,774 cases and over 10,000 deaths since the start of the pandemic.

-Mexico received its first shipment of Russia's Sputnik V vaccine, with 200,000 doses arriving in Mexico City on Monday night.
+Mexico has received its first shipment of Russia's Sputnik V vaccine, with 200,000 doses arriving in Mexico City on Monday night.
 Officials plan to use the doses to begin vaccinating seniors in the capital on Wednesday.
-Mexico has reported over 2 million cases and 181,000 deaths since the start of the pandemic.
+Mexico has reported more than 2 million cases and 181,000 deaths since the start of the pandemic.

 Pfizer expects to deliver more than 13 million doses of its vaccine per week to the United States by the middle of March, more than doubling its shipments from early February, said John Young, Pfizer's chief business officer.